-- Price: $18.99
+- Price: from $5.56

 Instead of practicing your window minimisation routine for when the boss walks over, this vinyl toy can help remind you of the thrill of discovering a diamond block and the fear of the first sighting of a Creeper at night.
 Just keep an eye on it.
 There's no guarantee your desk and belongings will be intact if you turn your back.

-- Price: $29.99
+- Price: $19.99

 Kidrobot's collaboration with Swatch ensures that those who can't be without their urban vinyl can now carry it with them.
 Consisting of a watch and a matching Dunny figure, artists including Joe Ledbetter, Frank Kozik, Tara McPherson and MAD have all contributed their unique spin to a fashion classic.

-- Price: From £44.50
+- Price: From £49

 10. POP! - Funko